Riakol/Telegram-File-Compressor/README.md

 1. Specify the directory path from which to collect files.
 2. Run the program to create the RAR archives.
-3. The archives will be named according to the folder name and sent to your Telegram.
+3. The archives will be named according to the folder name.

 ## Requirements